Your Referral Program’s Promotion is vital!

 e.g. Let’s say you have a vaping store.
 People will definitely have to make a recurring purchase (vaping liquids etc.).
 You can use data from other people as for how often people tend to buy their vaping liquids, to trigger retargeting campaigns for these products, incentivising people to get in your referral program in exchange for discounts on their liquids.

-You can also try to create a retargeting flow for those that you failed to onboard to your referral program, post purchase.
+You can also try to create a retargeting flow for those that you failed to onboard to your referral marketing program, post purchase.
 Try to mixing things in order to serve magic!

 Stepping up your paid advertising game